Discover a World of Adventure & Exploration

 The Belize Barrier reef is one of the top 50 world attractions and one of the top ten dive sites worldwide.
-At almost 400 km (250 miles) total length it is the largest reef in the western world.
-And it is the second longest contiguous reef globally, second only to Australia’s Great Barrier Reef.
-Dive the Great Blue Hole – a world heritage site and the top of every divers “Bucket List”.
+At almost 400 km (250 miles) total length, it is the largest reef in the western world.
+It’s also the second longest contiguous reef globally, second only to Australia’s Great Barrier Reef.

-The peak times for the Whale shark migration are Aug-Late October.
-But these amazing creatures, the largest fish in the ocean, can be seen in these waters as early as mid-March and right through into November.
-Harmless to humans Snorkeling or Diving with the Whale sharks is an experience you will never forget.
+The peak times for the whale shark migration are August through late October.
+Although these amazing creatures, the largest fish in the ocean, can also be seen as early as mid-March.
+Harmless to humans, snorkeling or diving with the whale sharks is an experience you will never forget.

 The Great Blue Hole

-Farther out is Lighthouse Reef, home of the great blue hole.
-This undersea cave goes straight down about 40 meters (130+ft) and opens in the middle.
-Originally explored by Jacques Cousteau, this is an eerie but peaceful dive experience and there is only one in the entire world.
+Located on Lighthouse Reef, this undersea cave goes straight down about 40 meters (130+ft) and opens in the middle.
+Originally explored by Jacques Cousteau, this is an eerie but peaceful dive experience that’s on every diver’s bucket list.

-The government has set aside 150 square miles of rain forest in the Cockscomb Basin Wildlife Preserve, which currently provides a protected environment for around 200 jaguars, the largest concentration of wild Jaguars in the world.
-You probably won’t see one as these creatures are masters of stealth.
-But you can embark on a wonderful jungle trek through the vast reserve and might catch a glimpse of other animals such as: Jaguarondi’s, Peccary’s, Howler Monkeys, Gibnut’s, Agoutis, Snakes, Coatamundi’s, Ocelots, Margays, Anteaters, Sloths and over 300 unique bird species.
+This preserve contains 150 square miles of rain forest set aside by the government.
+This protected environment is home for around 200 jaguars – the largest concentration of wild Jaguars in the world.
+Here in the preserve you can embark on a wonderful jungle trek.
+Though you probably won’t catch sight of a jaguar – these creatures are masters of stealth – you might catch a glimpse of other animals such as Jaguarondis, Peccarys, Howler Monkeys, Gibnuts, Agoutis, Snakes, Coatamundis, Ocelots, Margays, Anteaters, Sloths and over 300 unique bird species.

 - Caracol lies in the Chiquibul Forest Reserve.
-Going here is one of most scenic drives.
-The large pyramid is the biggest in Belize and stands 140 feet high.
+Its large pyramid is the biggest in Belize and stands 140 feet high.
 The area is still being discovered, and carved monuments surround the area.

-- Altun Ha is just 31 miles from Belize City and a short dirt road to the site itself.
+- Altun Ha is just 31 miles from Belize City.
 The area is rich with wildlife and is a Mayan made water reservoir.
 It was a trade and ceremonial location in its day and features two main plazas.
-It also features the “Jade Head” homage to the Mayan sun god Kinich Ahua, and is the largest Mayan Jade carving.
+It also features the “Jade Head” homage to the Mayan sun god Kinich Ahua – the largest Mayan Jade carving in the world.

-A trip to western Belize is incomplete without the ATM Cave experience.
-Because of a rich Karsk landscape caves are plentiful in Belize.
-Not for the faint or frail however a healthy hike of about 40 minutes gets you to the entrance to the ATM where you will spend hours exploring a Mayan site, swimming, and walking in your socks to prevent damage to the artifact laden area.
+No trip to Belize is complete without experiencing the ATM Cave.
+After a healthy 40 minute hike you enter the ATM where you will spend hours exploring a Mayan site, swimming, and walking in your socks to prevent damage to the artifact laden area.
 You’ll need to be okay in tight spaces and able to swim in deep water on occasion.

-For more on the incredible adventures that await you in Belize, Palm Reef Activities Center will provide advice, guidance and tailor made arrangements to ensure you experience all the opportunities and adventures that Belize has to offer.
-We’re here to make sure you don’t miss out on the adventure.
+For more on the activities that await you in Belize, the Palm Reef Activities Center will provide advice, guidance and tailor made arrangements to ensure you experience all the adventures Belize has to offer.